Enhanced Geothermal Systems Demonstration Projects

 FORGE

 OG’s largest EGS demonstration initiative is the Frontier Observatory for Research in Geothermal Energy site, or FORGE, in Milford, Utah.
-Led by the University of Utah, FORGE is a dedicated field site, used to develop, test, and accelerate breakthroughs in EGS technologies and techniques.
-OG has also supported a multiple-national-laboratory project to conduct laboratory-scale EGS demonstration research through the EGS Collab initiative.
-This initiative started in 2014 and as of 2023 is ongoing.
+Led by the University of Utah, FORGE is a dedicated field site to develop, test, and accelerate breakthroughs in EGS technologies and techniques.
+OG also previously supported a multiple-national-laboratory project to conduct laboratory-scale EGS demonstration research through the EGS Collab initiative.